 - Yellow and Black for a Bumble Bee

-Make sure you add some embellishments like sparkles or pom poms when your done!
+Make sure you add some embellishments like sparkles or pom poms when you’re done!
 I like to add flowers to mine!

 Other tutu posts of mine I would love for you to check out:

 - How to make a tutu for your kitten

 - How to make a tutu for your barbie